 Fields of Study: Humanities, Social Sciences

 Study the relationship between Italy and the Mediterranean Sea on this three-week intensive summer program in Castellammare di Stabia, on the Bay of Naples.
-As a result of the program, you will be able to explain how the Mediterranean influenced the history of southern Italy, from ancient times to present.
-Additionally, you will be able to discuss sea-bound rather than land-bound views of nation-state and national identity formation.
+As a result of the program, you'll be able to explain how the Mediterranean influenced the history of southern Italy from ancient times to present.
+You'll also be able to discuss sea-bound rather than land-bound perspectives of nation-state and national identity formation.
 Courses feature many field trips in and around Naples as well as to Amalfi and the island of Procida.